hnstone/VRStoryGram/README.md

 ## Contact us

 If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
-But you can also contact [Kirstie][link_kirstiejane] by email (kw401 AT cam DOT ac DOT uk) or on [twitter](https://twitter.com/kirstie_j).
+But you can also contact [Heather][link_Heather] by email (hstone AT louisiana DOT edu) or on [twitter](https://twitter.com/_drhstone).

-You can also hang out, ask questions and share stories in the [STEMMRoleModels room](https://gitter.im/KirstieJane/STEMMRoleModels) on Gitter.

 ## Find out more